-These crunchy fried pastry ribbons with a hint of orange zest and sweet wine, are covered with a thin layer of powdered sugar and are a traditional treat around Carnival time in Italy.
-Every family have its own recipe but they are all equally delicious.
+These crunchy fried pastry ribbons, mostly known as Chiacchiere di Carnevale, have a hint of orange zest and sweet wine and are covered with a thin layer of powdered sugar.
+They are a traditional treat around Carnival time in Italy.
+Every family has its recipe but they are all equally delicious.

 The history of Cenci

 Cenci is the name we use only in Tuscany, to call these delicious fried pastry.
-But these pastries are all around Italy and every region have a different name to call them.
+But these pastries are all around Italy and every region has a different name for them.
 There are more than 40 different variations of names for this pastry, in Italy alone.

 The most used names in Italy are Chiacchiere, Frappe, Bugie, Crostoli and Cenci.
 But there are many more names and all so different from each other, as you can see in this map, although the recipe is more or less the same.